crawl/crawl/crawl-ref/docs/develop/contribution-process.md

   members, especially if you are new to the dcss codebase or to game design.
   The best place for this is in the ##crawl-dev IRC channel on freenode.
 * PRs that have good commit messages and conform to style guidelines tend to get merged faster, all things being equal.
+A *very common* mistake is to put a lot of text in the PR first comment, and leave the commit message blank.
+  Usually, this will require a devteam member to manually copy information from the PR and reformat for a commit message, slowing the process.
 * PRs that fix bugs are very likely to get merged in some form (though you may receive suggestions for alternative strategies for fixing the bug).
 * PRs that change gameplay in particular need to be carefully thought out, and